Kraken hope to play this week even as COVID-19 cases mount

 “I don’t want to get into any speculation,” Kraken coach Dave Hakstol said after practice Sunday.
 “We haven’t made any of those moves or decisions yet.
 Over the next 24 hours, those are the decisions that will be made.”

-For someone like Oleksak returning, or Larsson and Soucy, who entered protocol within 24 hours of each other, there's more at play than just availability.
+For someone like Oleksiak returning, or Larsson and Soucy, who entered protocol within 24 hours of each other, there’s more at play than just availability.

 “You have the dates they’re scheduled in terms of going into protocol, when the 10 days are up,” Hakstol said.
 “There’s more to it than that; there’s the health of the player at the end of that time.
 All those are things you simply can’t evaluate until you get to that point in time.”